2026-07-16

 -

-Power off vehicle from center display
+Power off vehicle from center

 NoteVerify EPBs are engaged, Select charge port icon to ensure drive state is disengaged then power down vehicle via Controls > Safety > Power Off